-We expect the initial public offering price of our ADSs in this offering to be substantially higher than the net tangible book value per ADS prior to this offering.
+We expect the public offering price of our ADSs in this offering to be substantially higher than the net tangible book value per ADS prior to this offering.
 Therefore, if you purchase ADSs in this offering, you will pay a price per ADS that substantially exceeds our net tangible book value per ADS after this offering.
 To the extent outstanding options or warrants are exercised for ordinary shares, you may experience further dilution.
-Based on the assumed initial public offering price of US\$12.35 per ADS, you will experience immediate dilution of US\$7.53 per ADS, representing the difference between our net tangible book value per ADS and per ordinary share after giving effect to this and the assumed offering price.
+Based on the assumed public offering price of \$ per ADS, which was the last reported sale price of our ADSs on the Nasdaq Global Market on , 2022, you will experience immediate dilution of \$ per ADS, representing the difference between our net tangible book value per ADS and per ordinary share after giving effect to this and the assumed offering price.
 This dilution is due to our investors who purchased shares prior to this offering having paid substantially less when they purchased their ordinary shares than the price of the ADSs offered to the public in this offering.
 We may also issue additional ordinary shares, ADSs, performance rights, options, warrants and other securities in the future that may result in further dilution of your ADSs.
 As a result of the dilution to investors purchasing ADSs in this offering, investors may receive significantly less than the purchase price paid in this offering, if anything, in the event of our liquidation.
 See "Dilution" for a calculation of the extent to which your investment will be diluted.